duranamu/Foundation/README.md

 	   and NSOperation.cpp, the Foundation library will just work fine

-	3  AppDelegate.h  AppDelegate.cpp can be removed

-	4  HelloWorldScene.cpp HelloWorldScene.h are illustration for
+	3  HelloWorldScene.cpp HelloWorldScene.h are illustration for
 	   the library usage ,for more detail please goto Apple Online iOS Developer Document